 The beachfront features a treelined path the entire length, which is perfect for walking or bike riding.
 The area also has plenty of picnic and barbeque facilities as well as clean toilets and showers along the way.
 Take a picnic or a barbeque on Sunday nights to the beachfront Justin’s Park and be entertained by the fire twirlers, dancers and bongo drummers.

-There is a surf club at both ends of the beach which is ideal for taking part in that so popular past time of the local Queenslanders, of sitting out on the decks overlooking the beach and enjoying breakfast, lunch or dinner.
+There is a surf club at both ends of the beach which is ideal for taking part in that so popular pastime of the local Queenslanders, of sitting out on the decks overlooking the beach and enjoying breakfast, lunch or dinner.
 There are also plenty of cafes, restaurants, and fast food outlets to satisfy whatever food cravings you and your family have in Burleigh, and you will find some interesting boutiques and specialty shops in James Street.

 Burleigh Heads National Park is at the southern end of the beach and leads over the hill to Tallebudgera Creek (see above), which has a great safe swimming spot for younger children.
 Burleigh Beach is also close to the great Currumbin Wildlife Park, and you can also easily do day trips to the other theme parks from Burleigh if that is in your plans.